Resources, Answers, Links… for New Dogs & Other Animals (from a shelter volunteer)

 – What does POS OWNER mean? https://www.instagram.com/p/Ce_a3QSr1Qj/

 – What does REDEEMED mean?
-Animal reclaimed by the original owner.
+The animal was reclaimed by the original owner.

 – What does “Rescue Only” mean? https://www.instagram.com/p/CaJc1QLrqs8/

 – What is #1forAnimals about? https://www.instagram.com/p/ChgKWNYJYp1/ or https://www.instagram.com/p/Chciilorv-Q/